Home

 Jesus Christ demonstrated his understanding of the human fallibility when he said on the cross “Forgive them Father, for they know not what they do”.

-We All Do Our Best with the
+We All Do Our Best With the

 Knowledge & Maturity We Have

-Since humans are not omniscient, or infallible, mistakes are inevitable
+Since humans are not omniscient, or infallible, mistakes are inevitable for all of us.

 When we understand and accept human fallibility, it becomes much easier to forgive the mistakes other people, and even our own.